-Amy is our newest member of the FDS team, commenced in March 2017.
+Amy commenced in March 2017.
 As our Administration Officer, her role encompasses many clerical and support functions.

-Amy is a keen participant in social justice and equality issues, partaking in annual awareness fundraisers such as Sleep in your Car & Live below the line.
+Amy is a keen participant in social justice and equality issues, partaking in annual awareness fundraisers such as Sleep in Your Car and Live Below The Line.

 In Amy's spare time she enjoys an active lifestyle, reading, motorbike riding, and singing, as well as travelling.